comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 While it may seem obvious to assume that higher query execution times are caused by a higher number of links that need to be dereferenced, we observe no significant correlation (*p = 0.76*) of this within the cMatch-based discovery approaches discussed before.
 As such, the main bottleneck in this case appears not to be the number of links to traverse.
-Instead, our analysis suggests that the efficiency of the query plan is the primary influencer of query execution times.
+Instead, our analysis suggests that query plan efficiency is the primary influencer of execution times.

-To empirically prove this finding, we compare the execution times of our default integrated query execution approach with a two-phase query execution approach that we implemented in the same query engine.
+To empirically prove this finding, we compare the execution times of our default integrated query execution approach (cMath with filtered type index discovery) with a two-phase query execution approach that we implemented in the same query engine.
 Instead of following links during query execution as in the integrated approach, the two-phase approach first follows links to index all discovered triples,